Buck Rogers: Future films and conflict

-Frank Miller was slated to write and direct a new motion picture with Odd Lot Entertainment, the production company that worked with Miller on The Spirit.
+Frank Miller was slated to write and direct a new motion picture with OddLot Entertainment, the production company that worked with Miller on The Spirit.
 However, after The Spirit became a box office and critical failure, Miller's involvement with the project ended.
-In 2015, the producer Don Murphy announced that he was developing a Buck Rogers film based on the novella Armageddon 2419 A.D., however this conflicted with the Dille Family Trust, which claimed to hold the rights of the franchise.
+In 2015, the producer Don Murphy announced that he was developing a Buck Rogers film based on the novella Armageddon 2419 A.D.; however this conflicted with the Dille Family Trust, which claimed to hold the rights of the franchise.

-In February 2019 the Dille Family Trust (DFT) entered into a Settlement Agreement with the Nowlan Family Trust selling the Trust's assets and assigning the DFT's intellectual property rights to Buck Rogers to the Nowlan Family Trust and the US District Court for the Eastern District of Pennsylvania Civil Action NO 15-6231 case was dismissed with prejudice on March 4, 2019.
-Subsequently, the Dille Family Trust filed for an adjudication and termination of the trust in Court of Common Pleas of Lawrence County Pennsylvania Orphan Court, Case NO 43-19 OC Lawrence County, PA.
-The Lawrence County Court retains jurisdiction over the matter.
-On April 4, 2019 the Beneficiaries of the Dille Family Trust filed an Ex Parte Petition in SUPERIOR COURT OF CALIFORNIA, COUNTY OF LOS ANGELES Probate Division.
-The stated general purpose of the petition was to appoint the Beneficiaries as co trustees of the trust.
-Case No. 19STPB03164 was dismissed with prejudice on July 11, 2019.
-Again on October 29, 2020 the Beneficiaries of the Dille Family Trust filed an Ex Parte Petition for an order approving the termination of the trust, distribution of assets and waiver of accounting however this time in the SUPERIOR COURT OF THE STATE OF CALIFORNIA IN AND FOR THE COUNTY OF SAN MATEO, Case No, 20PR001401.
-The case was dismissed with prejudice on April 4, 2021 and the November 2, 2020 Order vacated/set aside.
-The Lawrence County Court retains jurisdiction over the Trust.
+In February 2019, the Dille Family Trust entered into a settlement agreement with the Nowlan Family Trust selling the Trust's assets and assigning the Dille Family Trust's intellectual property rights to Buck Rogers to the Nowlan Family Trust; the case was dismissed with prejudice on March 4, 2019.
+Subsequently, the Dille Family Trust filed for an adjudication and termination of the trust in a Lawrence County, Pennsylvania court.
+On April 4, 2019, the beneficiaries of the Dille Family Trust filed an ex parte partition in the Los Angeles County Superior Court to appoint the beneficiaries as co-trustees of the trust; the case was dismissed with prejudice on July 11, 2019.
+Again, on October 29, 2020, the beneficiaries of the Dille Family Trust filed an ex parte partition in the San Mateo County Superior Court for an order approving the termination of the trust, distribution of assets and waiver of accounting; the case was dismissed with prejudice on April 4, 2021 and the November 2, 2020 order vacated/set aside.

 On October 14, 2020, it was announced that Don Murphy, Susan Montford, Flint Dille and Legendary Entertainment will produce a Buck Rogers film which is intended to launch a transmedia franchise.
 Legendary had no comment.

 On December 10, 2020, it was announced that the same Murphy/Montford/Dille/Legendary consortium is developing a new Buck Rogers television series with Brian K. Vaughan writing.
 Legendary had no comment.
 On January 29, 2021, it was announced that Smokehouse Pictures will also co-executive produce.
 Smokehouse co-founder George Clooney is also suggested to star in the series.
 Legendary had no comment.
-On February 2, 2021 Skydance Studios reported, the company is working with the estate of Philip Francis Nowlan, the man who introduced the hero in the late 1920s.
+On February 2, 2021, Skydance Studios reported, the company is working with the estate of Philip Francis Nowlan, the man who introduced the hero in the late 1920s.
+On October 29, 2025, Zeb Wells was announced to write the script for the movie.